agoragames/activity_feed/README.markdown

 ## Usage

+### Developing an Activity Feed for an Individual

-Attached is a complete example using Mongoid as our persistent storage for activity feed items.
+Below is a complete example using Mongoid as our persistent storage for activity feed items.
 The example uses callbacks to update and remove items from the activity feed.
 As this example uses the `updated_at` time of the item, updated items will "bubble up" to the top of the activity feed.